e-gov/eIDAS-SpecificProxyService-Test/README.md

 | connector.truststore.file | tls-truststore.p12  | TLS truststore. |
 | connector.truststore.password | changeit  | TLS truststore password. |

+## Execute tests

-5. To run the tests execute:
+1. To run the tests execute:

 `./mvnw clean test`

-6. Results are present in:
+2. Results are present in:

 a) Surefire plugin generates reports in ../target/surefire-reports folder.
 b) For a comprehensive test Allure is required ([instructions for download.](https://docs.qameta.io/allure/#_installing_a_commandline)).
 To generate the report execute: